esmerek/terrific-zebra-dadb5/content/pages/index.md

     is_numbered: false
     grid_items:
       - title: Cloud Enablement
-        content: >+
+        content: >
           To meet highest security demands and governance procedures in a daily changing world are among the most pressing challenges today.
-We build lasting strategies and the foundation for cloud service management.
+We build lasting strategies and the foundation to ensure cloud service enablement.
       - title: Employee Experience
         content: >
           To meet highest security demands and governance procedures in a daily